22 October,2024 03:59 PM IST | Mumbai | Sanjana Deshpande

 Urban planners, transport experts, and economists weigh in on the potential impact of Metro Line 3, considering both the immediate benefits and the long-term implications for Mumbai's growth.

-Joshi further pointed out that in terms of connectivity, the city's centre of activity has moved northwards over the years.
-He says South Mumbai is not seeing much densification as the suburbs that stretch from Bandra to Dahisar and Sion to Mulund.
+Joshi further pointed out that in terms of connectivity, the functional centroid on Greater Mumbais activity has moved substantially northwards over the years.
+The Census of 2001 and 2011 have highlighted stagnation and decline in South Mumbai wards as compared to the major densification in Mumbai Suburbs wards that stretch from Bandra to Dahisar and Sion to Mulund.

 "This shift indicates that while the Metro might aid in improving connectivity, it won't drastically alter the current transit patterns.
 The line doesn't provide seamless connections across the entire metro network yet, meaning that commuters will often have to transfer between different lines to reach key destinations, which could limit its effectiveness until more lines are completed," he said.

 "One of the most significant impacts of Metro Line 3 will likely be its future role in airport connectivity, especially with the planned connection to the Navi Mumbai airport.
-Once fully integrated with other lines and the airport express, the metro could facilitate smoother travel between South Mumbai, the international airport, and the upcoming Navi Mumbai airport.
-The line's potential for real estate development, particularly redevelopment along its route, will grow as the metro network expands further," he told mid-day.
+Once fully integrated with other lines and the airport express, the metro could facilitate smoother travel between South and North Mumbai, the international airport, and the upcoming Navi Mumbai airport."

 Meanwhile, Anuradha Parmar, Executive Director of Urban Design Research Institute, told mid-day that the Mumbai Metro Line 3 has the potential to streamline transit but that it is not a standalone solution.

-In response to a question, about its impact, she said, "Mumbai Metro Line 3 is set to enter the southernmost tip of Mumbai, an area known as Ward A, which is one of the most significant tourist districts in the country.
-This part of the city hosts a mix of commuter patterns, including business districts, residential zones, and a high influx of tourists.
-The introduction of the metro will inevitably affect these diverse movement patterns.
+In response to a question, about its impact, she said, "Mumbai Metro Line 3 is set to enter the southernmost tip of Mumbai, into Ward A, which is one of the most significant tourist and historic districts in the city.
+This part of the city hosts a mix of mobility patterns, including commuters for everyday work in the business districts, the movement of residents in housing zones, and a high influx of tourists.
+The introduction of the metro will inevitably affect all these diverse movement patterns.
 For it to be truly effective, it needs to be integrated with other modes of transportation, especially considering the unique demands of this area."

-Joshi too echoed similar sentiments while speaking about the last mile connectivity.
-He said, "One of the primary concerns with Mumbai's new metro lines is a lack of proper last-mile connectivity, which leaves passengers unsure about the availability of buses or other modes of transportation to reach their final destinations.
-This disparity compels many people to rely on expensive alternatives like as auto-rickshaws or taxis, which raises their travel expenses.
-The issue affects several metro lines, including the Ghatkopar-Versova, Yellow, and Red lines, and has contributed to lower-than-expected patronage, especially on the Red Line.
-High metro fares, when compared to more economical suburban train and bus choices, discourage cost-conscious travellers from making the transfer."
+Joshi too echoed similar sentiments; he said, "One of the primary concerns with Mumbai's new metro lines is a fundamental lack of proper last-mile connectivity, which leaves passengers unsure about the availability of, declining BEST bus network or other modes of transportation to reach their final destinations.
+This disparity compels many people to rely on expensive alternatives like auto-rickshaws or taxis, which raises their daily travel expenses.
+This issue is affecting the functional metro lines, including the Ghatkopar-Versova, Yellow, and Red lines, and has contributed to surprisingly lower-than-expected patronage, especially on the Red Line.
+High metro fares, when compared to more economical suburban train and BEST bus choices, discourage bulk of cost-conscious travellers from making the transfer."

-He added, "Mumbai's status as India's financial capital is largely attributed to its robust public transport system, which has supported the city's economy for over a hundred years.
+He added, "Mumbai's status as India's financial capital is largely attributed to its robust public transport system, which has supported the city's economy for over a hundred and fifty years.
 Trains and buses have been cross-subsidising the cost of living for millions, making the city accessible to all.
 However, in recent years, this crucial understanding of affordable, well-connected public transport has been lost.
-Without addressing issues like last-mile connectivity and fare pricing, the metro system cannot fulfill its potential to ease Mumbai's traffic woes or support its commuters effectively."
+Without addressing issues like last-mile bus and pedestrian connectivity as well as fare pricing, the metro system cannot fulfil its potential to ease Mumbai's traffic woes or support its commuters effectively."

 Responding to a query, Transport consultant Vivek Pai said that the Mumbai Metro Line 3 is poised to be a "premium alternative" to the local train network, particularly "for commuters who value convenience and speed".